 Choosing a Double Entry Door Style

 According to ThisOldHouse.com, “Entry doors are the only opportunity to add decorative glass accents on most homes”.
 If your home’s entrance seems bare and lackluster, a simple option is to install double entry doors with transom or sidelites.
-Other options when choosing a double entry door style include:
+Other options when choosing a double front entry door style include:

-Door Material – fiberglass, wood, and coated steel doors are popular options for double entry front doors.
+Door Material – solid wood, fiberglass, and coated steel doors are popular options for double entry front doors.
 A steel door won’t warp or crack, is an economical option, and will provide optimum security.
 For a tough, maintenance-free option, consider a fiberglass composite that is patterned to mimic real wood grain.